Clark Lea: UCLA (second stint)

 In 2009, Lea returned to UCLA as a graduate assistant under head coach Rick Neuheisel.
 In 2010, he was promoted to linebackers coach.
 Following Neuheisel's firing on November 28, 2011, Lea was not retained by UCLA for the 2012 season.

 Bowling Green

 In 2012, Lea was hired as the linebackers coach at Bowling Green State University under defensive coordinator Mike Elko and head coach Dave Clawson.

 Syracuse

 In 2013, Lea joined Syracuse University as their linebackers coach under head coach Scott Shafer.

 Wake Forest

 In 2016, Lea was hired as the linebackers coach at Wake Forest University, reuniting with defensive coordinator Mike Elko and head coach Dave Clawson.

 Notre Dame

 In 2017, Lea followed defensive coordinator Mike Elko to the University of Notre Dame to serve as their linebackers coach under head coach Brian Kelly.
 In January 2018, Lea was promoted to defensive coordinator, replacing Mike Elko, who departed to serve in the same role at Texas A&M.

 Vanderbilt

 On December 14, 2020, Lea was named the 29th head football coach at Vanderbilt University, replacing Derek Mason.

+In the 2021 season, Lea led Vanderbilt to a 2–10 mark in his first season as head coach.
+The 2022 season marked improvement for Lea and the Commodores with a 5–7 record.
+The Commodores defeated SEC East rivals Kentucky and Florida to highlight the 2022 season.
+In the 2023 offseason, Lea's contract was extended three years through the 2029 season.
+Lea coached Vanderbilt to a 2–10 record in the 2023 season.
+On October 5, 2024, Lea coached Vanderbilt to a 40–35 upset victory over No. 1 Alabama, the Commodores' first ever win vs an AP top 5 team, as well as their first win over Alabama since 1984.
+Lea led Vanderbilt to a 6–6 mark in the regular season.
+The team played in the Birmingham Bowl against Georgia Tech and won 35–27.